 TARGE Launches First-of-its-kind Lift and Shift, Bullet Resistance Security Cabins

-• Targeted for Security personnel and VIPs in the harshest of conditions

-• Cabins will be unveiled at DEFEXPO 2020 on February 5 • A Make In India Product
+TARGE, a Delhi-based, Indian Defence surveillance, security and equipment manufacturing company, today announced the first-of-its-kind, lift and shift, thermally insulated, bullet-resistant security cabins to provide state-of-the-art surveillance and security measures from internal and external threats.

-TARGE, a Delhi based, Indian Defence surveillance, security and equipment manufacturing company, today announced the first-of-its-kind, lift and shift, thermal insulated, bullet resistant security cabins to provide state-of-the-art surveillance and security measures from internal and external threats.
+New Delhi [India], Jan 30 (ANI/NewsVoir): TARGE, a Delhi-based, Indian Defence surveillance, security and equipment manufacturing company, today announced the first-of-its-kind, lift and shift, thermally insulated, bullet-resistant security cabins to provide state-of-the-art surveillance and security measures from internal and external threats.
 A patent is pending approval for its design.
 The Security cabins will be unveiled at DEFEXPO 2020, India's largest Defence Event, that is happening in Lucknow from February 5-9, 2020.

 The security cabins, reinstated with proven steel and glass, are designed to cater to the needs of armed forces, Paramilitary - Central Reserve Police Force (CRPF), Border Security Force (BSF), Central Industrial Security Force (CISF), Indo Tibetan Border Police Force (ITBP), UN Forces, Airports and VIPs.
 Operating in crucial times, especially when security is of paramount importance, these cabins are known as the 'First Line Of Defence'.
 The ballistic panels are a state-of-the-art North Atlantic Treaty organisation (NATO) STANAG standards.
 Targe currently manufactures STANAG Level 1 and STANAG Level 2 security cabins.

-All bullet resistance security cabins come pre equipped with Thermal Insulation that can stand harshest to extreme conditions with a varying temperature shift of 12°- 15°C, with 2 foldable seats and five gun ports and storage for ammunition is strategically set.
-Add-ons like optional open hatchet with 360 rotational line of gunfire, Thermal camera for identifying targets and Remote Controlled Weapons (RCWs) can be installed.
+All bullet resistance security cabins come pre-equipped with Thermal Insulation that can stand harshest to extreme conditions with a varying temperature shift of 12°- 15°C, with 2 foldable seats and five gun ports and storage for ammunition is strategically set.
+Add-ons like an optional open hatchet with 360 rotational lines of gunfire, Thermal camera for identifying targets and Remote Controlled Weapons (RCWs) can be installed.
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)